-2022 SRFB Grant Cycle
+2023 SRFB Grant Cycle

-The current focus for this grant source is recovery of Nooksack early chinook, and grant proposals for the 2022 SRFB grant round must have a primary benefit to Nooksack early chinook.
-Projects considered for the 2022 SRFB grant round will be reviewed and ranked based on level of importance for Nooksack early Chinook, the sequencing and phasing of projects and/or project actions, and readiness to proceed.
-PSAR Large Capital Projects are not ranked locally- refer to the Puget Sound Partnership requirements and process.
+The current focus for this grant source is recovery of Nooksack early chinook, and grant proposals for the 2023 SRFB grant round must have a primary benefit to Nooksack early chinook.
+Projects considered for the 2023 SRFB grant round will be reviewed and ranked based on level of importance for Nooksack early Chinook, the sequencing and phasing of projects and/or project actions, and readiness to proceed.